 With a whopping 24 TVs and built-in Sunday funday crowd of twenty-something (and often rowdy) regulars, owners expect a full house come Sunday.
 (Translation: Secure a seat by brunch, or expect to wait in a line.)

-Opening to rave reviews, The Broadway is an instant Southie favorite.
+The Broadway is a perfect spot to watch the game.
 This spacious restaurant offers plenty of beer on tap, signature cocktails, punch bowls to share, plus a menu filled with shareable appetizers like spicy wings, whipped feta, meatballs, tater skins and more!
 The Broadway also serves up hot and delicious wood fire pizza too!
 There are plenty of wide-screen TV’s to watch the game to make sure you don’t miss a play.
 T

 Three large TVs, a slew of sharable plates, and inventive craft cocktails make this tiny gem the coziest place to take in the game on what’s sure to be a freezing-cold Sunday.
+Check out Roza Lyons!

 Fat Baby is fired up for the big game!
 They have trays of shareable appetizers super size for the Super Bowl!
 Wings $40 – 48 wings: sriracha buffalo or honey bbq, comes with cilantro lime ranch and blue cheese.
 Crab Rangoons + Fried Dumplings $45 – 24 pieces of each, dumpling sauce + chili plum sauce

 Crunchy Tuna Platter $60 – 11 Rolls, 88 pieces, spicy mayo + eel sauce.
 Perfect for 8-10 people.
 No substitutions.

 The Lodge at Publico has a cozy apres ski vibe and plenty of screens projecting the game!
 Get cozy by the fire, order up some lodge apps, and when there’s a touch, you can celebrate with a shot-ski!
 DJ Tao will be playing too!